thunderbird/webext-docs/commands.rst

          :name: [``shortcut``]
          :type: (string)

-         An empty string to clear the shortcut, or a string matching the format of the `commands manifest.json key <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands>`_  to set a new shortcut key.
+         An empty string to clear the shortcut, or a string matching the format defined by the `MDN page of the commands API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands#shortcut_values>`_  to set a new shortcut key.
 If the string does not match this format, the function throws an error.